sourcegraph/cody/README.md

 ### Cody Enterprise

-Cody Enterprise is able to retrieve context from your entire remote codebase using Sourcegraph search.
-This gives Cody the ability to understand and answer questions about all of your code, even the repositories that don't live on your local machine.
+Cody Enterprise can retrieve context from your entire remote codebase using code search.
+This allows Cody to understand and answer questions about any of your code, even the repositories that don't live on your local machine.

 [Contact us](https://about.sourcegraph.com/contact/request-info?utm_source=plugins.jetbrains.com&utm_medium=referral) to set up a trial of Cody Enterprise.
 If you’re an existing Sourcegraph Enterprise customer, contact your technical advisor.